 There are lots of ways, but here are a few easy options for common feelings you may want to change.
 It’s important to also remember that how you use these oils makes a difference to how you feel.
 Take a couple of inhalations, move away from your desk for a moment and apply them mindfully.

-Frankincense is great for a slump in the middle of the day or if you’re going into an important meeting.
+Frankincense is great for a slump in the middle of the day.
 A lot of yoga instructors will use it as it relaxes your diaphragm and allows you to breathe more deeply.
 That in turn allows you to focus better.
 Put a little on a tissue to breathe it in.

 Lavender is known for relaxation, but it’s so much more than that.
 It’s a natural anti-inflammatory and is really good for helping to heal the skin.
 In its pure form it can be put directly onto the skin, but you must be careful to have a high quality oil.
 The Aromatherapy Associates one is perfect for this.
 You can put it neat onto spots, burns, bites and stings.
 Rubbing a couple of drops into your forehead for a headache and at nighttime to help you sleep is also a good idea.
 Alternatively you can burn oils or add them to a diffuser or tissue.
 That’s an easy way to use it during the day.
 Baths and showers are a great way to incorporate aromatherapy in the evening, or as a steam inhalation for a mini facial.